Open-Cascade-SAS/OCCT/dox/user_guides/de_wrapper/de_wrapper.md

 @subsubsection occt_de_wrapper_3_3_3 Realtime initialization.
 Code sample

-It is possible to change a paramater from code using a smart pointer.
+It is possible to change a parameter from code using a smart pointer.

 ~~~~{.cpp}
 // global variable